nathanielrb/mu-search-testing-framework/readme.md

 - the Docker socket needs to be exposed
 - the project directory (where the `docker-compose.yml` file is located) needs to be shared as `/dkr`
-- an empty data folder must be created and shared as `/data`
+- an empty data folder must be created and shared as `/data` and specified as a parameter.

 The project name (directory) must also be specified, to ensure correct naming and networking.

-Finally, the absolute path to the data directory needs to be specified.
+Finally, the absolute path to the data directory needs to be specified as `DATA_DIRECTORY`.
+This is **important** to prevent the testing instance of the two databases from overwriting production data.

 ```
   musearchtest: